 Tariffs and plans

-Nonetheless, you get some rather nice benefits.
+As an additional bonus, you get some rather nice benefits.
 You can roll any unused data allowance over to the next month, for a start - another bonus you don't find on many networks.
 Plus, any use of Twitter, or messaging on WhatsApp and Facebook Messenger, doesn't come out of your data allowance - you essentially get free use of them.

-Again, Virgin Mobile has a modest range here.
+Virgin Mobile has a modest range here.
 There isn't a huge amount of choice over handsets, which is a bit disappointing, but you can at least get an iPhone, a Samsung Galaxy, or a budget smartphone.

 Contracts are available with the same allowances as SIM-only plans, and there's a reason for that.
 It's because all Virgin's contracts are 'Freestyle': they split your bill up into the cost of your phone, and the cost of a SIM deal.